9am-7pm Mon-Fri / 9am-5pm Sat-Sun

-It might seem obvious that the state capital of New York is New York.
-But as it turns out, it's not!
-Instead it's the small city of Albany, which has a population of less than 100,000 (that's about 8.3 million less than the Big Apple).
+Many people automatically think of Manhattan as the capital of New York.
+But as it turns out, it's not.
+Instead it's the small city of Albany, which has a population of less than 100,000 - that's about 8.3 million less than the Big Apple.
 Nevertheless, Albany is a charming place with more than a little cheeky pride that it managed to supersede the world's most famous city to be named the state capital.

-On a clear day distant views of the Adirondacks and Green Mountains which circle the Albany basin can be seen from John Boyd Thacher State Park - good place for a walk around the top of the Escarpment.
+On a clear day distant views of the Adirondacks and Green Mountains which circle the Albany basin can be seen from John Boyd Thacher State Park - it's a beautiful place for a walk around the top of the Escarpment.